Innmind/RestBundle/README.md

 ## Storage

 To define a storage you can create a service having either `innmind_rest.server.storage.abstract.doctrine` or `innmind_rest.server.storage.abstract.neo4j` as parent.
-Then you need to specify the first argument to construct the service, being an instance of an entity manager (a doctrine or neo4j one); and flag the service with the tag `innmind_rest.server.storage`, the bundle will look for the attribute `name` on this tag to use as reference afterward (name used to specify storage on your resources).
+Then you need to specify the first argument to construct the service, being an instance of an entity manager (a doctrine or neo4j one); and flag the service with the tag `innmind_rest.server.storage`, the bundle will look for the attribute `alias` on this tag to use as reference afterward (name used to specify storage on your resources).

 ## Formats